 • This model comes with a great five-year product warranty on all parts.

-• The paddles are highly adjustable, so they should work well for anglers of all sizes.
+• The paddles are highly adjustable, so they should work well for all sizes.

-• The kayak does offer better than average tracking, but you may find yourself struggling to navigate the kayak if you’re fishing solo.
+• The vessel does offer better than average tracking, but you may find yourself struggling to navigate the kayak if you’re solo.

-• This is a heavy kayak, which can make it difficult to haul in or out of the water if you’re fishing alone.
+• This is a heavy boat, which can make it difficult to haul in or out of the water if you’re alone.

-A well-built fishing kayak that can handle a wide range of water conditions, and one that offers excellent tracking, you really won’t find a better deal on an ocean-ready fishing kayak.
-While the kayak can be difficult to navigate if you’re heading out for a solo fishing trip, if you bring along enough supplies to compensate for the lack of weight from a second passenger, the tracking is still better than average.
-Overall, we loved all the free added extras including the waterproof storage and adjustable paddles, making this kayak a good choice for the beginner or seasoned angler who loves using a ton of rod holders and bringing along plenty of gear.
+A well-built kayak that can handle a wide range of water conditions, and one that offers excellent tracking, you really won’t find a better deal on an ocean-ready kayak.
+While these can be difficult to navigate if you’re heading out for a solo trip, if you bring along enough supplies to compensate for the lack of weight from a second passenger, the tracking is still better than average.
+Overall, we loved all the free added extras including the waterproof storage and adjustable paddles, making this craft a good choice for the beginner or seasoned fisher who loves using a ton of rod holders and bringing along plenty of gear.

-This inflatable angler kayak is built extra tough with its aluminum rib frame and multi-layer construction that makes it abrasion and puncture resistant.
-The kayak is also equipped with abrasion pads for improved durability and a wide beam for better stability and tracking.
+This inflatable kayak is built extra tough with its aluminum rib frame and multi-layer construction that makes it abrasion and puncture resistant.
+These are also equipped with abrasion pads for improved durability and a wide beam for better stability and tracking.

 It also comes with one seat, featuring a high-back design for better back support, and two built-in rod holders.

-The kayak measures in at a little over nine and a half feet, which is a great length for a solo kayak because a shorter kayak will be much easier for one person to maneuver.
+The craft measures in at a little over nine and a half feet, which is a great length for a solo craft because a shorter kayak will be much easier for one person to maneuver.

 Additionally, it features a lightweight design that makes it easy to put it in or haul it out of the water.

 Offering fast and easy setup, the spring valves make this model fast and easy to inflate or deflate.